pas256/Cloud-Prize/Submission.md

 I will be adding more soon.

-I have also pre-built AMIs for the above projects, and made them public, along with the snapshots for them.
+Using these playbooks, I have also built AMIs for the above projects, and made them public, along with the snapshots for them.
 The list and 1-click links to launch the AMIs can be found here:

 https://github.com/Answers4AWS/netflixoss-ansible/wiki/AMIs-for-NetflixOSS

 Some of the projects also have CloudFormation templates to automate the tedious stuff:

 https://github.com/Answers4AWS/netflixoss-ansible/tree/master/cloudformation

+The CloudFormation templates are definitely the easiest way to get started.

 Finally, I have got Asgard listed in the AWS Marketplace: